 My mother never wanted to hold me for comfort as other parents I saw did.
 She would give me affection by gently petting my back with something soft if I agreed to do the same to her.

 I was still in elementary school when I placed my little orange jacket on my chair and was moving my little butt in circles masturbating in front of my teachers.
 No one ever addressed this or offered me any help.
-No one questioned my mother’s parenting, the pornographic literature she offered to me, or the hard-core porn films shown to be as a child.

 In 2014, I gave my life to Jesus, embarked on a celibacy journey, went to sex-addiction therapy, and attended Sexaholics Anonymous here in Atlanta at Peachtree Presbyterian Church.